joshlin5/Automated-Pipeline-Runner/README.md

   - installing java, mysql, maven, git.
   - setting password for mysql only when not already set
   - synchronize the system time of VM with time servers: to avoid broken packages during installations.
-- understanding the functioning of iTrust2
+- understanding the functionality of iTrust2
 - using github token to clone the private repo
 - `sed` and `awk` commands to replace keywords in a file
 - using .ssh/config file to ssh with a hostname